 That’s the thing with futurists.
 They are almost always wrong.
 Most of them look around at current trends, then project those trends into the future.
 The trouble is no tree grows to the sky.
 Assuming some current trend will go on forever is like assuming your child will keep growing forever.
 The lack of 100-foot tall people tells as that trends always slow, come to a halt and often reverse themselves.
 The current technological trends will also slow and maybe go down dead ends and then end entirely.

 On the other hand, many futurologist are just running a racket to get attention, sell book ans get on television to sell books.
 The way to do that is to either predict things that flatter people or predict things that scare people.
 Telling people their future will be the same as their present, but more boring, is not a big seller.
 Astrologers tell their female customers they will meet a mysterious stranger, for the same reason pulp writers crank out bodice rippers.
 Women by them.

-This column in the New Statesman sums up my views on futurists nicely.
+This column in the New Statesman is a good summary.